seanbreckenridge/my_feed/README.md

 - get the `end_time` of the last couple items from the `my_feed` database (using the same `JSON` endpoints the frontend uses)
 - get the first page of my chess games from the `chess.com` API using [chess_export](https://github.com/seanbreckenridge/chess_export)
-- if theres new data (the last `end_time` is not in the first page of the API), then:
+- if there's new data (the last `end_time` is not in the first page of the API), then:
   - remove the `evry tag` for the [job that updates my chess games](https://github.com/seanbreckenridge/HPI-personal/blob/master/jobs/linux/backup_chess.job)
   - print 'chess'
 - If anything was printed by the script: